django-es/django-elasticsearch-dsl/README.rst

 The library is compatible with all Elasticsearch versions since 5.x **but you have to use a matching major version:**

+- For Elasticsearch 8.0 and later, use the major version 8 (8.x.y) of the library.

 - For Elasticsearch 7.0 and later, use the major version 7 (7.x.y) of the library.

 - For Elasticsearch 6.0 and later, use the major version 6 (6.x.y) of the library.

 .. code-block:: python

+    # Elasticsearch 8.x
+    elasticsearch-dsl>=8.0.0,<9.0.0

     # Elasticsearch 7.x
     elasticsearch-dsl>=7.0.0,<8.0.0